vsouza/awesome-ios/README.md

 # Reference
 * [Swift Cheat Sheet](https://github.com/iwasrobbed/Swift-CheatSheet) - A quick reference cheat sheet for common, high level topics in Swift. :large_orange_diamond:
 * [Objective-C Cheat Sheet](https://github.com/iwasrobbed/Objective-C-CheatSheet) - A quick reference cheat sheet for common, high level topics in Objective-C.
+* [SwiftSnippets](https://github.com/hyperoslo/SwiftSnippets) - A collection of Swift snippets to be used in Xcode

 # Style Guides
 * [NY Times - Objective C Style Guide](https://github.com/NYTimes/objective-c-style-guide) - The Objective-C Style Guide used by The New York Times.